Mirror anomaly in fermionic topological orders: Anyon condensation at the domain wall

 where $w$ denotes a fermion parity vortex, $x$ denotes a $\Z_2^{\rm ex}$ vortex, and $\mu_1,\mu_2$ are integers discussed in Sec.~\ref{sec:eta}.
 Note that there may exist many fermion-parity vortices and $\Z_2^{\rm ex}$ vortices, but all of them give the same values of $\theta_w$ and $(\theta_x)^2$.

 Depending on the number of anyons, we divide the 128 gauged theories into four categories

 where GiTO stands for ``gauged invertible topological order'' and the subscript is the number of anyons in the theory.
 Our notation is explained as follows.
 The four charge excitations are the vacuum $1^+$, the $\Z_2^{\rm ex}$ charge $1^-$, the pure fermion $f^+$, and the $\Z_2^{\rm ex}$-charged fermion $f^-$.
 We use ``$x$'' to denote a vortex carrying $\Z_2^{\rm ex}$ flux, use ``$w$'' to denote a fermion-parity vortex, and use ``$y$'' to denote a vortex carrying both $\Z_2^{\rm ex}$ and fermion-parity flux.
-There exist several $x$-, $y$-, and $w$-vortices, differed by attaching charge excitations.
+There exist several $x$-, $y$-, and $w$-vortices, differing by attaching charge excitations.
 Note that the sign ``$\pm$'' in our notation only has a relative meaning that vortices differ by a $\Z_2^{\rm ex}$ charge.
-All charges are Abelian anyons, however, vortices may be non-Abelian.
+All charges are Abelian anyons, while vortices may be non-Abelian.
 In a fixed GiTO, all $x$-vortices have the same quantum dimension, which we denote as $d_x$.
 Similarly, all $y$-vortices or $w$-vortices have the same quantum dimension, which we denote as $d_y$ and $d_w$ respectively.
 Quantum dimensions for different GiTOs are listed in Table \ref{tab:ito}.
-Based on matching chiral central charge, we see that GiTO$_9$ and GiTO$_{16}$ occur only for $c$ being odd multiples of $1/4$, while GiTO$_{12}$ and GiTO$_{12}'$ occur for $c$ being even multiples of $1/4$, where $c$ is the central charge of $\mathcal{B}$.
+By matching chiral central charge, one can show that GiTO$_9$ and GiTO$_{16}$ occur only for $c$ being even multiples of $1/4$, while GiTO$_{12}$ and GiTO$_{12}'$ occur for $c$ being odd multiples of $1/4$, where $c$ is the central charge of $\mathcal{B}$.

 We list a few fusion rules.
 Since fermion-parity vortices have been studied in the above section (Sec.~\ref{sec:ignorez2ex}), here we focus on the $x$- and $y$-vortices.
 First, we have

 Second, when $d_x = \sqrt{2}$, the two $x$-vortices $x^\pm$ satisfy